tanwarsatya/blogcode/README.md

 # blogcode
-This repo is for any relevant blog code
+This repo is for any relevant code examples